GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/intro.rst

 evident that the design of Gemini Python and, specially, of AstroData, made further development a daunting task.

-During 2016 a decision was reached to overhaul Gemini Python.
+In 2016 a decision was reached to overhaul Gemini Python.
 While the principles behind AstroData were sound, the coding involved unnecessary layers of abstraction and eschewed features of the Python language in favor of its own implementation.
 Thus,